inpinseptipin/Assignments/ETCS352/Assignment_3.md

 # Assignment 3

 ## Q1 : What role do you see for Project Managers in helping their organizations adopt and get value from Agile practices?
+1. In an agile environment , the responsibilities of traditional project managers change.
+Instead of controlling the playing field from a high level position, they practice horizontal management and constantly seek both internal and external feedback.
+This way , they are able to successfully react to emerging changes or issues in a timely manner.

+2. One aspect where the role of the project manager evolves the most is planning.
+In Agile , teams plan more on average, However it happens on multiple levels also known as roller wave planning.
+Instead of creating detailed plans and listing them on Gantt Charts.
+Agile PMs engage in colllaborative discussions to determine only the high level details based on what is known now.

+3. Another aspect where the role of the project manager changes in Agile Environment lies within their collaboration with stakeholders.
+Agile PM's connect the dots between high level requirements and the day-to-day execution of the work on lower levels.
+They are responsible for setting up the vision of the projects, maintaining transperency and creates a shared understanding of what "Complete" looks like.

 ## Q2 : What are the roles in Scrum?
 Describe what happens in the Sprint planning meeting.
 ### Roles in Scrum